gumyns/gradle-java-config-generator/README.md

 }
 ```

-If you need too generate something per build type, or Android flavor, you can use this:
+If you need to generate something per build type, or Android flavor, you can use this:
 ```
 apply plugin: 'pl.gumyns.java-config-generator'